HackYourFuture/Assignments/3-UsingAPIs/Week1/README.md

 > A couple of comments about this code:
 >
-> - In real life a dice will continue rolling until its remaining (kinetic) energy is insufficient to make the next roll.
-The initial energy depends on the force of the throw.
+> - In real life a dice, once thrown, will continue rolling until its remaining (kinetic) energy is insufficient to make the next roll.
+Its initial energy depends on the force of the throw.
 In our simulation that initial "energy" is represented by the random value assigned to `randomRollsToDo`.
 > - The callback format used in this example, using two parameters, is commonly used in Node.js.
 To communicate back _failure_, the callback is called with a _single_ argument: the error value (usually a JavaScript `Error` object).
 In the _successful_ case the callback is called with _two_ arguments, the first one being `null` (i.e., no error) and the second one containing the actual result.

 Here is what the output could look like for a successful throw: